sah/java-tutorial/07-Tips.md

 Use WebDriverWait
 ----
-One issue with Selenium is that it doesn't know when it's supposed to wait before executing the next command.
-When people click a submit button, they know not to check for text or try another action until the next page loads.
+Selenium doesn't know when it's supposed to wait before executing the next command.
+When users click a submit button, they know not to try another action until the next page loads.
 Selenium, however, immediately executes the next command.
-If the next command is part of an assertion in your code the assertion may fail, even though if Selenium had waited a little bit longer it would have succeeded.
+If the next command is part of an assertion in your code the assertion may fail, even though if Selenium had waited a little bit longer the assertion would have succeeded.

 The solution is to use [WebDriverWait](http://selenium.googlecode.com/svn/trunk/docs/api/java/org/openqa/selenium/support/ui/WebDriverWait.html),